yanezricardo/MailerSendNetCore/README.md

 ## MailerSend SDK for .NET

-This project provides an easy way to interact with the MailerSend API using C# and the .NET Framework.
-It is built on .NET 7 and uses Newtonsoft.Json for JSON serialization and deserialization.
+This project provides an easy way to interact with the MailerSend API using C# and .NET.
+It targets .NET 9 (net9.0) and uses Newtonsoft.Json for JSON serialization and deserialization.

 **This is an unofficial SDK for MailerSend and does not claim to be complete.**